3. Config

 latexindent.pl special1.tex -l displayMath-indent-rules.yaml

-we receive the respective output given in Listing 226 and Listing 227; note that in Listing 226, the
+we receive the respective output given in Listing 232 and Listing 233; note that in Listing 232, the displayMath code block has not received any additional indentation, while in Listing 233, the displayMath code block has received three tabs worth of indentation.

 The function $f$ has formula